Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Additional Experimental Results

 During preliminary experiments for an attention map-based hallucination detector, we evaluated a range of topological and traditional features.
 As standard topological features, we employed barcode-based features, such as the sum of bar lengths in persistence diagrams, and naive topological features, including the average vertex degree in attention graphs~\cite{kushnareva2021artificial}.
 As for traditional attention-based features, we used sparsity ratio, attention entropy, and spectral norm~\cite{kobayashi2020attention,vig-belinkov-2019-analyzing, ji-etal-2021-distribution}.
-We also considered Wasserstein distances between the persistent diagrams~\cite{edelsbrunner} of the prompt and response subgraphs as an alternative way to measure their similarity.
-Finally, we analyzed the average attention to the first token as we discovered that hallucination-aware heads often attend to in presence of hallucinations (see Section~\ref{sec:experiments}).
+We also considered Wasserstein distances between the persistent diagrams~\cite{chazal2017introduction} of the prompt and response subgraphs as an alternative measure of their similarity.
+Finally, we analyzed average attention to the first token and found that hallucination-aware heads often attend in the presence of hallucinations (see Section~\ref{sec:experiments}).

 To identify the most informative features for hallucination detection, we trained $L1$-regularized supervised classifiers on concatenated features from all layers and heads and compared them to classifiers trained only on $\operatorname{MTop-Div}_G(R, P)$ values under the same conditions.
 The results are presented in Table~\ref{tab:naive_supervised}.